HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_hpe_slingshot_cxi_nic_host_software.md

 ```

 The HPE Slingshot release for this version of `cray-libcxi` is 1.2.1 (SSHOT1.2.1).
-This process can be repeated for all 200Gbps NIC RPMs.
+This process can be repeated for all HPE Slingshot CXI NIC RPMs.

 ## Install validation

-The 200Gbps NIC software stack install procedure should make all 200Gbps NIC devices
+The HPE Slingshot CXI NIC software stack install procedure should make all NIC devices
 available for Ethernet and RDMA.
 Perform the following steps to validate the
 host software installation.

-Check for 200Gbps NIC RDMA devices.
+Check for HPE Slingshot CXI NIC RDMA devices.
 The `fi_info` tool is installed with libfabric
 and reports available RDMA devices.

 ```screen